-- Unemployment for community college graduates is typically 30 percent lower than for high 3 - You'll encounter fewer barriers to transfer!
-You'll save time and money by not 4. having to repeat courses or take courses you did not know you needed. - 5 You'll help reverse a national trend in the declining number of college graduates. - You'll open doors for your children.
-Children of college graduates are more likely 6 to graduate themselves. - You and your family will see improved health.
-Research links greater educational attainment to longer life, healthful eating, exercising and avoiding risk factors. - You will be more likely to promote environmental sustainability. - You'll be more likely to volunteer, vote, contribute to charity, serve on bo g for office. - You'll be an educated, prepared and higher-paid employee, providing support for federal 0 state and local governments.
+- You'll earn more!
+Students who complete their associate degree or certificate can expect to earn about \$500,000 more in a lifetime than a high school graduate. - You'll be prepared!
+When you are job-hunting, a college credential will always - Unemployment for community college graduates is typically 30 percent lower than for high school grads.3 - You'll encounter fewer barriers to transfer!
+You'll save time and money by not having to repeat courses or take courses you did not know you needed. - You'll help reverse a national trend in the declining number of college graduates. - You'll open doors for your children.
+Children of college graduates are more likely to graduate themselves.3 - You and your family will see improved health.
+Research links greater educational attainment to longer life, healthful eating, exercising and avoiding risk factors. - You will be more likely to promote environmental sustainability. - You'll be more likely to volunteer, vote, contribute to charity, serve on boards and run - You'll be an educated, prepared and higher-paid employee, providing support for federal state and local governments.

-For more information about Community College Completion Corps (C4) contact Billy Day Phi Theta Kappa Advisor dayb@nacc.edu
+For more information about Community College Completion Corps (C4) contact

+Billy Day Phi Theta Kappa Advisor dayb@nacc.edu